bartosz-wozniak/BuildingBlocks/README.md

 # Building Blocks

-It is simple WPF desptok application - implementation and visualization of approximate algorithm that arranges tiles on a board of a fixed width.
+It is simple WPF desktop application - implementation and visualization of approximate algorithm that arranges tiles on a board of a fixed width.
 The objective is to provide the densest tiling.

 ## Purpose